Cyriaque Lamar

 Their eyes blinked on and off, slingshotting around their heads.

-“They can retract their eyes,” said Lina, awed.
+“They can retract their eyes,” said Achilles, awed.
 “Like sperm whales.”

-These rats ran so fast, their eyes were a mirage of four flickering black orbs.
-The ocular goo never seemed to fully stick to their skulls.
+These rats ran so fast, their eyes became a mirage of four flickering black orbs, the ocular goo never fully sticking to their skulls.

 “Those rats are larger than wolves,” grimaced Xoz.